sardana-org/sardana/doc/source/sep/SEP2.md

 In the measurement group one can add either a 1D/2D experimental channel or its ``Datasource`` attribute and both these work in a single count or a step scan.
-In continuous scan the ``Datasource`` attribute do not work.
+In continuous scan the ``Datasource`` attribute does not work.

 Data source is by default composed by Sardana, but could be returned by the controller with the ``GetAxisPar`` method.